opengeospatial/OGC-Web-API-Guidelines/README.md

 What about status code 100?

-#### OBJECTIVE: Agree on the semantics of HTTP status codes and their use.
+#### OBJECTIVE: Agree on a minimum set and their semantics.

 ### Principle #9 – Use of HTTP Header

 [Follow the discussion on GitHub Issue 11 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/11)

-HTTP Header are used to provide information that *does not* change the logic of the API (e.g. HTTP Authorization)
+The HTTP Header is used to provide information that *does not* change the logic of the API (e.g. HTTP Authorization)

-Keep in mind that not all JS-API support adding “stuff” into the HTTP request header! (e.g. Leaflet JS Library)
+Keep in mind that not all JS-API support the use of HTTP request headers! (e.g. Leaflet JS Library)

 For Web-Applications use of “non-default” headers has performance pushback for cross-domain requests